The ROI of Personalization: Real Numbers for How It Pays Off

 The ROI of Personalization – Here’s How It Pays Off

 The marketing industry has moved beyond questioning whether or not to personalize.
 I think we can all unanimously agree that not personalizing your marketing efforts is a pretty serious oversight.
-(Yet somehow, there’s still 14% of marketers out there not investing in personalization.)

 With rapidly innovating technology, almost any type of media can be personalized.
-From homepages to email copy, recommendations to loyalty discounts, sales funnels to Personalize Videos, you can personalize the living daylights out of pretty much anything as long as you have the data and it fits your goals.
+From homepages to email copy, recommendations to loyalty discounts, sales funnels to Personalized Videos, you can personalize the living daylights out of pretty much anything as long as you have the data and it fits your goals.

 A lot of you may start to worry when you hear the word “personalization.”
 It means more work, more hassle and more room to mess up, right?